The Ellwood Mesa

 For more information about visiting the Goleta Butterfly Grove (currently closed), please visit www.GoletaButterflyGrove.com.
 For more information about habitat management on Ellwood Mesa, please click here.

-On September 4, 2018, City staff will provide City Council with an update on the Draft Butterfly HMP and 2018 Implementation Plan.
+On September 4, 2018, City staff will provided City Council with an update on the Draft Butterfly HMP and 2018 Implementation Plan.
 Information for the meeting is provided below:

 On August 22, 2017, City staff provided the Public Tree Advisory Commission with an update on the Draft Butterfly HMP and 2018 Implementation Plan.
 Information for the meeting is provided below: